 4.1.1 LPP Configuration

-LPP is used point-to-point between a location server (E-SMLC or SLP) and a target device (UE or SET) in order to position the target device using position-related measurements obtained by one or more reference sources.
+LPP is used point-to-point between a location server (E-SMLC, LMF or SLP) and a target device (UE or SET) in order to position the target device using position-related measurements obtained by one or more reference sources.
 Figure 4.1.1-1 shows the configuration as applied to the control- and user-plane location solutions for E-UTRAN (as defined in TS 36.305 [2] and TS 23.271 [3]).

 NB-IoT is a non-backward compatible variant of E-UTRAN supporting a reduced set of functionalities.
 In this specification, procedures and messages specified for the UE equally apply to the UE in NB-IoT.